ianthony4/MoodAppEPIS/README.md

 ## Creating APK for android

-You can use buildozer tool and create an android apk for the application.
+You can use buildozer tool and create an android apk for the application.# Mobile App EPIS